CFA® Equity Valuation

 - When CFA candidates have work experience in finance and/or investing, most often, it's in equity.
 But even if you've been in the business, don't skip this topic since it has a relatively high exam weight.
 Although Level 3 Equity focuses more on strategic uses of its asset class, you'll still have to do the math, so be prepared.

-Visit our CFA Level 1 study guide and CFA Level 2 study guide for more information.
+Visit our CFA Level 1 study guide and CFA Level 2 Study Schedule for more information.